Divorce in Thailand

 1.AN UNCONTESTED DIVORCE IN THAILAND (making an agreement between spouses)

 Divorce effect by mutual consent must be made in writing and certified by the signature of two witnesses according to section 1514 of Civil and Commercial Code.
 A divorce agreement can be made at the district office or in a law firm.
 There is no format required about this agreement but the important thing is both parties understand and agree to make a divorce.
-This is why a bilingual agreement can be important for a Thai-Farang couple.
+This is why a bilingual agreement can be important for a Thai-Foreigner couple.

 The divorce agreement must be registered at the amphur.
 Both spouses have to be physically present.
 To avoid problems, we also suggest you to bring a translated copy (into Thai) of your passport and two (2) witnesses.
+Do note that you should consult the registration office to verify their requirements.
+Some may require that foreigners have an interpreter to be sure that they understand the documents they sign.

 Like we saw, a divorce by mutual consent shall be registered.
 Upon consent and signing their divorce agreement with 2 witnesses, a husband and a wife need to register their divorce at district office in order to be legal according to section 1515 of Civil and Commercial Code.In case that both parties have signed their divorce agreement but one party doesn’t register his/her divorce, another party shall be entitle to enforce it by a court order (Supreme Court 1291/2500 Mrs Hieng Sae-ton vs Mr Hew Sae-jiew)